Engineering tolerance: Difference between allowance and tolerance

 The terms are often confused but sometimes a difference is maintained.
 See Allowance (engineering) § Confounding of the engineering concepts of allowance and tolerance.

 Clearance (civil engineering)

-In civil engineering, clearance refers to the difference between the loading gauge and the structure gauge in the case of railroad cars or trams, or the difference between the size of any vehicle and the width/height doors, the width/height of an overpass or the diameter of a tunnel as well as the air draft under a bridge, the width of a lock or diameter of a tunnel in the case of watercraft.
+In civil engineering, clearance refers to the difference between the loading gauge and the structure gauge in the case of railroad cars or trams, or the difference between the size of any vehicle and the width/height of doors, the width/height of an overpass or the diameter of a tunnel as well as the air draft under a bridge, the width of a lock or diameter of a tunnel in the case of watercraft.
 In addition there is the difference between the deep draft and the stream bed or sea bed of a waterway.